Table of Contents

 - Multi-language recognition of over 180 languages, including Asian and Arabic character sets.

-- Error reporting for documents that are corrupt, PDFs with security passwords, and other issues.
+- Error reporting for corrupt documents, PDFs with security passwords, and other issues.
 Administrators can view these documents for correction.

-The NetDocuments OCR Backlog process searches for, assesses, and OCR and re-saves, if necessary, every document you have stored in NetDocuments.
+The NetDocuments OCR Backlog process will search for, assess, OCR/compress, and, if necessary, save every document you have stored in NetDocuments.
 If NetDocuments was to try to do this in just a few hours or days, it could mean impacting the performance of your system while you are trying to open and save your current documents.
-To avoid this impact on NetDocuments system performance, the processing of the backlog of older documents is typically spread over a 6-month period, depending on the number of documents you have stored, but might occur much quicker than that, depending on your document volume.
+To avoid this impact on NetDocuments system performance, processing a backlog of older documents is spread out over time.
+See the processing document backlog.

-I am a new 10 user NetDocuments customer with only one year’s volume of documents saved in NetDocuments.
-Why does it take NetDocuments OCR the same amount of time to process my document backlog as it takes a large 1,000 user firm with millions of documents?
+6. I am a new 10-user NetDocuments customer with one year’s volume of saved documents – why will it take NetDocuments OCR the same amount of time to process my document backlog as it will a large 1,000 user firm with millions of documents?

-How long does NetDocuments OCR take to process my document backlog?
+7. How long will NetDocuments OCR process my document backlog?

-How quick is a new document OCRd once saved to NetDocuments?
+8. How quickly will a new document be OCRd once I have saved it into NetDocuments?

 Although the vast majority of documents will process correctly, you will most likely find some documents not processed – no harm is done to these documents – the original document remains in NetDocuments without alteration.
 Reasons for a document failing to process may include: